-511 Requirements for Officials Transfer
+511 Requirements for Promotion Officials Transfer

-The Eventing Committee will review the Eventing Officials Education System on a yearly basis to ensure the best practice standards.
+The Eventing Committee will review the Eventing Officials Education Programme System on a yearly basis to ensure the best practice standards.
 All updates will be published on the FEI website in the beginning of each calendar year.

-Transfer requests must be clearly documented by the National Federation responsible in accordance with the published requirements.
+All requirements for promotion Transfer requests must be clearly documented by the National Federation responsible and be submitted to the FEI with the application for promotion in accordance with the published requirements.